Jusharry/Team_9_Final_Project/README.md

 ![plot](Resources/Images/Principal component .png)

-we import the india dataset and tried to establish a relationship between the country of origin,industry and the time it takes for a company to raise enough capital to be considered a Unicorn company.
+we imported the india dataset and tried to establish a relationship between the country of origin,industry and the time it takes for a company to raise enough capital to be considered a Unicorn company.

 Below is a png of the loaded data